Find a PhD supervisor

 Classics, Ancient History and Archaeology

-I welcome proposals for supervision in any aspect of Roman History, especially political life in the Roman republic or any aspect of Roman/Latin oratory and rhetoric, including Cicero.
+I welcome proposals for supervision in any aspect of Roman History, especially political life in the Roman Republic or any aspect of Roman/Latin oratory and rhetoric, including Cicero.

 I have supervised PhD students working on an anonymous rhetorical work from the Roman republican period, the Rhetorica ad Herennium, on ‘Roman’ speeches in the work of the Greek historian Dio Cassius, on popular power in the late Roman Republic, on communicative ...